flplatet/boredom-404/README.md

 Each person can create its own server (meaning "virtual space") where it can invite friends, or join other's server.

 #### Video

+What not having a beer or a glass of wine in the meantime?
+Just like a 5@7 (CA) / apéro (FR)

 _The commons_
 * Messenger